-Grand Canyon Trust Sues USA for Info on Coal Mining’s Effects
+Coal-Mining Records Spur Suit by Grand Canyon Trust

-WASHINGTON (CN) — The Grand Canyon Trust sued the Secretary of the Interior this week for information the government has about the environmental impact of the federal coal leasing program, particularly its effects on climate change.
+WASHINGTON (CN) — The Grand Canyon Trust sued the secretary of the interior this week for information the government has about the environmental impact of the federal coal-leasing program, particularly its effects on climate change.

 The 3,500-member nonprofit said the secretary is long past due to respond to its 9-month-old Freedom of Information Act request.
-In its Tuesday complaint in Federal Court, the Grand Canyon Trust said the Interior Department has invoked “unusual circumstances” one too many times to delay its response.
+In its Tuesday complaint, filed with a federal judge in Washington, the Grand Canyon Trust says the Interior Department has invoked “unusual circumstances” one too many times to delay its response.

-In response to its Aug.
-2, 2016 FOIA request, Secretary of the Interior Ryan Zinke told the Trust only last week that his office has fewer than 100 pages of records submitted by coal companies, including BNI Energy, Alton Coal Development and Bowie Resource Partners.
+Secretary of the Interior Ryan Zinke told the trust only last week in response to its Aug.
+2, 2016, FOIA request that his office has fewer than 100 pages of records submitted by coal companies, including BNI Energy, Alton Coal Development and Bowie Resource Partners.

-The secretary told the Trust it would take at least more two months to complete a review of records, if not longer.
+The secretary told the trust it would take at least more two months to complete a review of records, if not longer.
 It said the length of the delay would depend upon how quickly attorneys can sort through sensitive documents and seek objections to information that may be released.

 The Grand Canyon Trust seeks records on Order 3338, the Discretionary Programmatic Environmental Impact Statement to Modernize the Federal Coal Program.